 You are an important part of the puzzle, providing a new perspective of the clouds that our NASA satellites do not have, looking up.
 We are excited for you to start collecting data through this updated cloud protocol featuring NASA satellite comparison!

 The mosquito is the most dangerous animal in the world.
-Mosquito-borne diseases kill close to 2.7 million people annually.
+Mosquito-borne diseases kill millions of people every year, and make even more than that sick.

 Seasonal patterns of temperature and precipitation may be altered by climate change where you live.
 These changes could affect the movement of insects such as mosquitoes.
 Other factors such as land use can contribute to the spread of mosquitoes and the diseases they carry.

 The good news is that we can make a difference in working together to eradicate these killers from our neighborhoods through awareness and action.
-Through the GO App, GLOBE Observers are able to augment broad scale satellite-based research with highly targeted local ground-based observations.
+Through the app, GLOBE Observers are able to augment broad scale satellite-based research with highly targeted local ground-based observations.

-"Satellites don't see mosquitoes per se,” says Assaf Anyamba of NASA Goddard Space Flight Center, “However they provide us observation platforms from which to monitor the environmental variables that indicate where mosquito populations can flourish.
+"Satellites don't see mosquitoes per se,” says Assaf Anyamba of NASA's Goddard Space Flight Center, “However, they provide us observation platforms from which to monitor the environmental variables that indicate where mosquito populations can flourish.
 This helps us identify areas where disease vectors can emerge.”

 “By generating in situ data with the help of citizen scientists, we envision the app serving supplementary data to scientists as they model mosquito population outbreaks,” says Rusty Low of the Institute for Global Environmental Strategies, “And equally important is the ability of the app to act as an enabling tool for citizen scientists who want to reduce disease risk in their communities.”